puchka/puchka.github.io/_posts/2017-04-30-start-personal-blog.md

 During this long week-end, I'll start to write some blog posts about project ideas that I had in mind.
-I do this in order to document them so that I can point people to them when discussing about the project.
+I do this in order to document them in order to point people to them when discussing about the project around me.
 And also to be a mean to engage more people in them.

 I plan to publish a blog post about the project to build a